 Cross over & down through the gap to continue along the same side of the river past the footbridge

 10. Carry on along this path, with all the swans, cygnets, geese & other wildfowl, & the lovely narrow boats, down by the side of Northampton Lock (the Marina is straight ahead).

 We now enter out third meadow.
 Although now called Becket’s Park, before 1935 this was called Cow Meadow, one of the old Freemen’s Commons.
 Over the river, is Calves Holme, another old Common, where now the Sea Cadets are based….

 11. Carry on over the road towards Avon, and then down the path by the side of the car park, under the bridge, for the road going to the University of Northampton, and then into our fourth riverside meadow (and former Freeman’s Common) – Midsummer Meadow, or Middy Meadow.
 Between 1908 & 1983 there was a very popular open air swimming pool on the meadow, & now there is a well used skateboard park…

 12. Follow the path keeping the river on your right.
-Just past The Ark restaurant (closed at the moment) & the Outpost Cafe on your left (open sometimes), walk over the bridge & follow the path round to your left…
+Just past The Ark restaurant (closed at the moment) & the Illicit Cafe on your left (open sometimes), walk over the bridge & follow the path round to your left…

 13. This is where our last riverside meadow starts, Barnes Meadow, which is a wildlife reserve.
 For more details click on this link